mdehus/goose-IEC61850-scapy/README.md

 The code comes with absolutely no warranty, and we are not liable if it does something completely unexpected.
 If you use this code in an academic work, please cite our paper.

+Please note that this code depends on the [scapy library](http://www.secdev.org/projects/scapy/).